furechan/tempcache/README.md

 # Python library to cache data and function results in temporary files

 This library offers a simple way to cache data and function results using temporary files, including a mechanism for automatic expiration after a certain time.
+This library is best used for long running or expensive functions as well as processes that return large datasets.

 Dy default, the package uses the `pickle` module to serialize data.
 Inputs are first serialized and then hashed to create unique cache file names.